alexispurslane/quake-emacs/README.md

 ## Key Features

-- 🎯 **Lean and focused**: Quake Emacs includes just the packages and configuration you need for a beautiful, modern IDE-lite experience when coding and a focused, ergonomic experience when writing, and *nothing else*.
+- 🎯 **Lean and focused**: Quake Emacs includes just the packages and configuration you need for a beautiful, modern IDE-lite experience when coding and a focused, ergonomic experience when writing or taking notes, and *nothing else*.
 Consider Quake Emacs part of your editor — it's just there to give you a good out of the box experience, like [Helix](https://helix-editor.com/).
 The rest is up to you!
-- 🚀 **Fast**: Every single package is carefully chosen with performance and memory usage partly in mind, and the default load order is tuned within an inch of its life to ensure Emacs starts as fast as possible.
-(On my machine, Quake Emacs loads in 0.666 seconds on average, and Doom loads in 0.78 seconds, for comparison.)
+- 🚀 **Fast**: On my machine, Quake Emacs loads in 0.58 seconds on average.
+Every single package is carefully chosen with performance in mind, and the default load order is tuned obsessively to ensure Emacs starts as fast as possible.
+Enjoy fast startup times, or use it as extra headroom to add your own packages.
-- 🥇 **Just one single file**: The configuration framework itself is only one simple, clear, self-contained file that will always remain under a thousand lines.
+- 🥇 **Just one single file**: The configuration framework itself is only one simple, clear, self-contained 1000-line file.
 That's it.
 Just put the file in your emacs directory and go.
-No external commands, no thousands of lines of Lisp scattered throughout hundreds of files across interminable layers of abstraction.
+No external commands, no multiple thousands of lines of Lisp scattered throughout hundreds of files across interminable layers of abstraction.
 If you want to know where something is, or how it works, it's easy to find.
 - 🌐 **Vanilla-first**: Quake Emacs prioritizes using Emacs's built-in capabilities as much as possible, and when those fail, using packages that integrate well with that existing Emacs functionality and leverage it strategically.
 Quake Emacs only introduces layers of abstraction over built-in vanilla Emacs when *absolutely necessary*.
 Vanilla Emacs instructions should still work in Quake Emacs!
 - 🖱 **GUI-maximalist**: One of Emacs's most unique features as an editor is its ability to combine the compactness, focus, and performance of a text-mode interface with embedded images, multiple fonts and font sizes, etc to give you a modern editor experience.
 Quake Emacs is designed to maximize its use of that right out of the box!

-## Justification

-With the introduction of various modern Emacs features in the last few years, and the emergence of a new generation of Emacs packages focused on integrating with vanilla Emacs, Emacs distributions as we have known them are less and less relevant.

-Now that `use-package` is included with Emacs by default, configuration frameworks are less necessary then ever, as vanilla Emacs's built-in capabilities are likely clearer, faster, and more powerful than whatever a configuration framework could offer, with the benefit of also being the community standard.
-In my experience, Doom Emacs's ideosyncratic package management system was less clear, less-organized, less-documented, and much less reliable than what is now built into Emacs 29.

-Likewise, with the inclusion of `eglot` and `tree-sitter`, language-specific "layers" that compose five or six packages, together with a lot of configuration, in order to give a decent experience, are mostly a thing of the past.
-Quake Emacs leverages these powerful built-in modern Emacs features to give you the experience of an Emacs configuration framework and distribution, without all the downsides.

-Similarly, with the creation of amazing packages like `vertico`, `orderless`, and `corfu`, the need to manually integrate added features from various packages into your Emacs system and other Emacs packages is basically obsolete: these packages integrate directly with Emacs, by hooking into or outright replacing Emacs's built in functions for performing various actions, so there's no need to do anything.
-As a result, much of the configuration work Emacs distributions needed to do to wire everything up simply doesn't need to be done.

-## Screenshots
+## Showcase

-> [!NOTE]
-> Some of these screenshots were taken with icons off, and some with them on.
+### Code Editing

-Quake Emacs has fast autocompletion with [Corfu](https://elpa.gnu.org/packages/doc/corfu.html) and Orderless enabled everywhere.
+Quake Emacs has fuzzy autocompletion with [Corfu](https://elpa.gnu.org/packages/doc/corfu.html) and Orderless enabled everywhere.

 ![](./screenshots/fast-autocompletion-everywhere1.png)